Or, why it does actually make a great deal of sense.

 The Selected Precision Effects at Range (SPEAR) Capability 3 is proposed as a medium-range cruise missile, almost a mini Storm Shadow, possibly using a bomb glide kit.
 Although there has been a lot of speculation not much has been officially released but I think it would be safe to say, it will not be anywhere near as heavy as a Storm Shadow.

 Storm Shadow is arguable, the major problem for bring back and the F35B but again, in the real world, how likely are we going to be using F35B to launch Storm Shadow anyway and how many of those sorties are going to be aborted mid-air or hang up?

 Beyond this, there are also issues with the weight of pylons and this might impact on the bring back weight, I understand the KPP is based on a clean wing and no gun.

 Bring back weight remains a serious challenge and the payload differential between the B and C on paper is not insignificant but its operational impact might be not as limiting as the naysayers would have us all believe.

 Flexibility and Surge

-It is accepted that operating STOVL aircraft and helicopters is much more efficient and easier than operating CV aircraft and helicopters.
-It is how we have operated for many decades after all and the move to CV would have required a great deal of very time consuming and very expensive work up.
+It is accepted that operating STOVL aircraft and helicopters are much more efficient and easier than operating CV aircraft and helicopters.
+It is how we have operated for many decades after all and the move to CV would have required a great deal of very time consuming and very expensive workup.